Rebbie Jackson: Personal life

-The 18-year-old Rebbie's announcement that she wanted to marry her childhood love Nathaniel Brown in November 1968 created division in the Jackson family.
-Jackson expressed her feelings for the man, and proclaimed that she wanted to move with him to Kentucky.
-Katherine encouraged her daughter to proceed, feeling that being a wife and mother were important roles for all of her daughters.
+Jackson's announcement when she was 18, that she wanted to marry her childhood love Nathaniel Brown in November 1968 created division in the Jackson family.
+Jackson expressed her feelings for him and proclaimed that she wanted to move with him to Kentucky.
+Katherine encouraged her to proceed, feeling that being a wife and mother were important roles for all of her daughters.

-However, Joseph opposed the marriage; he wanted Rebbie to follow in her brothers' footsteps and become a singer and felt that married life would stop her from becoming a success in the entertainment business.
-Rebbie had taken clarinet, piano, and dance lessons in her childhood, but had no interest in a music career, even though, according to Jermaine, she had won several singing contests dueting with Jackie.

-Rebbie had expressed that a happy home was more comforting and secure than the instability of show business.
-She also wanted to leave her family's drama-filled home on Jackson Street and escape her abusive father.
-Arguments ensued for several weeks before her father relented and allowed Rebbie to marry Brown, but he refused to walk her down the aisle.
-Nathaniel Brown died of cancer on January 6, 2013.
+However, Joseph opposed the marriage; he wanted Rebbie to follow in her brothers' footsteps and become a singer.
+He felt that married life would stop her from becoming a success in the entertainment business.
+Jackson had taken clarinet, piano, and dance lessons in her childhood, but had no interest in a music career even though, according to Jermaine, she had won several singing contests performing duets with Jackie.
+Jackson expressed that a happy home was more comforting and secure than the instability of show business.
+Arguments ensued for several weeks before her father relented and allowed Jackson to marry Brown, but he refused to walk her down the aisle.
+Brown died of cancer on January 6, 2013.

 Jackson and Brown had three children: